 Buying a car can be an emotional process.
 Some people get caught up in the feeling of euphoria when buying a new car, imagining how the car will make them look, and what their friends or peers will say.
 These feelings, rather than facts and objectivity, can lead buyers into making an impulsive decision.
-According to a survey by AutoTrader in 2014, nearly 70 percent of new car buyers have experienced regret after completing their purchase.
+According to a 2019 Cox Automotive survey, nearly 60 percent of new car buyers are unsatisfied with how long the process takes.
+They noted that paperwork and negotiating are the most frustrating parts of the car-buying process.
 Often, this feeling could be avoided by planning and preparing correctly.

 So before heading out to dealerships or browsing for sale ads prepare yourself with information, some simple numbers, and a list of priorities.
 That way when you see the perfect car you’ll know.

 The most common mistake that car shoppers make is starting with the car.
 In reality, what you need before setting foot into a dealership is a budget: your budget.
 Buying a car is different from window shopping for clothes or shoes and making the wrong decision could have a financial impact lasting years.

 While your income plays a significant role in developing your car budget, it isn’t necessarily the only factor.
 How much debt you have and your monthly expenses will affect this number substantially.
 Additionally, don’t focus too much on getting the lowest monthly payment, otherwise, you might miss out on negotiating the best overall price.